Martin McGuinness: From IRA terrorist to peacemaker

 Through all the twists and turns of his life, he was never in any doubt about what he wanted: an end to British rule in Northern Ireland.

-"I am an Irish Republican," he told me.
-"An Irish Republican is someone who believes that the British government should have no part to play in the life of this island.
+"I am an Irish republican," he told me.
+"An Irish republican is someone who believes that the British government should have no part to play in the life of this island.
 We believe this island should be free."

 I first met McGuinness in the early 1990s.
 Years later, when he was serving as education minister in the province's newly-minted power-sharing government, he invited me to film a documentary about him.